 Every bead usually represents several atoms, and a molecule is composed of several beads Solvent - e.g. a 'water bead' composed of 4 H_2O molecules

-Some of the transferability of all-atom FF is lost - e.g. secondary structure of proteins is fixed with Martini FF Also, hydrogen bonding cannot be described with beads! solution - compensation with Lennard-Jones contributions
+Some of the transferability of all-atom FF is lost - e.g. secondary structure of proteins is fixed with Martini FF mapping of beads onto molecular fragments with Martini FF